 The Society for the Study of Evolution was founded in March, 1946.
 The objectives of the Society for the Study of Evolution are the promotion of the study of organic evolution and the integration of the various fields of science concerned with evolution.
 The Society publishes the scientific journal Evolution and co-publishes Evolution Letters along with the European Society of Evolutionary Biology.
 SSE also holds annual meetings in which scientific findings on evolutionary biology are presented and discussed.

-The post Evolution2019 Dispatches: Navigating relationships between science and the public appeared first on SSE Community Blog.
+The post Getting the stories behind groundbreaking papers: Revisiting Jackson et al 2001 appeared first on SSE Community Blog.

 The cycles of the school year exert a powerful effect even on those who have been out of school for years.
 September makes people think of fresh starts and new commitments.
 Many scientists are gearing up to take classes or teach them.
 But even if they are not, chances are they are learning something.
 In […]